MichaelGillett/GuidelinesDev/README.md

 #Change log

 ##2016
+###January 29th - Radio button styling
+- Add styling for radio inputs to match that of native Windows 10 apps

 ###January 22nd - Windows 10 accent colour
 - Add functionality to use Windows 10's accent colour as the default colour
 - Improve styling to stop text being selectable, like a native app